OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/developer-guide.md

 ### AI Service Integration

+Article Smasher v2 now uses a unified AI service architecture that is shared across all SmashingApps.ai tools.
+The integration consists of:

+1. **Shared AI Services**: Located in `src/shared/services/`, these provide a common interface for all AI providers:
+   - `AIService.ts`: Base interface and registry for all AI providers
+   - `openaiService.ts`, `anthropicService.ts`, `googleService.ts`: Provider-specific implementations
+   - `aiServices.ts`: Exports all services and the registry

-The `articleAIService` handles all interactions with AI models.
-It provides methods for:
+2. **Article-Specific Integration**: The `articleAIService` provides methods for:
    - Generating topic ideas
    - Generating keywords
    - Creating article outlines
    - Generating article content
    - Creating image prompts

-The service uses the `useAI` hook from the shared components library to make API calls to OpenAI.
-It also handles parsing and processing the AI responses into the appropriate data structures.
+3. **Hook-Based Architecture**: The service uses the `useArticleAI` hook which wraps the shared `useAI` hook to make API calls to the selected provider.
+This ensures consistent behavior across all applications while allowing for article-specific customizations.

+4. **Provider Selection**: The system automatically selects the appropriate provider based on the model specified in the settings, with fallback options if the primary provider is unavailable.

 ## Extending the System